 'Despite the obvious pain I was in, the medics still seem unconvinced': How a woman struggled through the UK medical system before being diagnosed with endometriosis

-  - Endometriosis is a common, long-term condition among women of childbearing age that can have a significant impact on life
+- Endometriosis is a long-term condition among women of childbearing age

-  - Lauren had been experiencing painful symptoms for years without an official diagnosis
+- Lauren had been experiencing symptoms for years without an official diagnosis

 All women know how uncomfortable period cramps can be.
 However, when their severity increases, and is accompanied by colon pain, tenderness and bloating, something is clearly wrong.

 Lauren was unfortunate enough to have to suffer through these symptoms, as they steadily increased in severity until she was landed in a hospital bed with a high fever, a bloated stomach and a ruptured ovary.

 Lauren was landed in a hospital bed with a high fever, a bloated stomach and a ruptured ovary

 ‘I’d been experiencing endometriosis pains for three years, but was not officially diagnosed with endometriosis,’ Lauren says, speaking to Endometriosis UK’s website.
 About three years ago, I noticed my periods were getting increasingly more painful.
 Painkillers sometimes dulled the pain, but usually they didn’t do much.'